taih304/Linux-Shell/Bash script/Build automation tools/CMake/C program.md

 ```

 Other library types can be specified like ``SHARED``, ``STATIC``, ``MODULE``.
-# Library with cmake --build
+# cmake --build for static library
 ```sh
 c_make_test
 |--main.c